-&lt;sup>8 No candidate shall be allowed to exclude additional time in reckoning his or her standing: see regulation 1.1 (2) of the University's Trust Regulations.
+10 No candidate shall be allowed to exclude additional time in reckoning his or her standing: see regulation 1.1 (2) of the University's Trust Regulations.

-- 31.3.
-No person shall be received as a candidate without the consent of the head of his or her college, society, or Permanent Private Hall, or the consent of the vicegerent in the absence of the head, and such consent, as well as the standing of the candidate, shall be expressed in writing, and signed by the head or vicegerent. - 31.4.
-The scholarships shall be managed by the Board of the Faculty of Classics. - 31.5.
-Any net surplus income which remains after paying the emoluments of the scholar and the expenses incidental to the trust shall be carried to a fund to be called the Ireland University Fund. - 31.6.
-The board shall have power to make grants from the Ireland University Fund for any purpose connected with the promotion of classical learning and taste. - 31.7.
-The election of the scholar shall take place annually after an examination held in Michaelmas Term, if candidates of sufficient merit present themselves. - 31.8.
-(1) The examiners shall be the three persons appointed as electors to the Craven Scholarships, and the examination shall be the same as that held for the election of the Craven Scholars. - (2) The examiners shall receive such remuneration as the board may determine. - 31.9.
-Every candidate shall deliver to the examiners the certificate of standing, and of the consent of the head or vicegerent, as required by section 31.3 above, two days at least before the start of the examination; and without such certificates the examiners shall not proceed to examine any candidate. - 31.10.
-All the three examiners shall act in the examination and vote at the election, but in other respects the examination shall be left entirely to the discretion of the examiners. - 31.11.
-When the examiners have elected a scholar, they shall arrange for the name of the person elected to be published in the University Gazette and for the emoluments of the scholarship to be paid to him or her. - 31.12.
+31.9.
+Every candidate shall deliver to the examiners the certificate of standing, and of the consent of the head or vicegerent, as required by section 31.3 above, two days at least before the start of the examination; and without such certificates the examiners shall not proceed to examine any candidate.

+31.10.
+The two examiners shall act in the examination and vote at the election, but in other respects the examination shall be left entirely to the discretion of the examiners.

+31.11.
+When the examiners have elected a scholar, they shall arrange for the name of the person elected to be published in the University Gazette and for the emoluments of the scholarship to be paid to him or her.

+31.12.
 Congregation may from time to time amend this Part so long as the main objects of the scholarships, as defined in sections 31.1 and 31.2 above, are always kept in view.